Why does React state need a new object/array?

 Why is the User Interface not updated?

 As we saw previously, changing a property on an object does not change the reference of that object.
-And React uses Object.is() under the hood to determine if the state was updated or not when we invoke the setter function.
+React uses Object.is() under the hood to determine whether the state was updated or not when we invoke the setter function.

-Since the object reference did not change, Object.is() returns false even though we did update some property on it.
-Therefore React does not feel the need to update the UI, because nothing has changed according to it.
+Since the object reference did not change, Object.is() returns false even though we updated some properties.
+Therefore, React does not feel the need to update the UI because nothing has changed according to it.

-For getting it to work correctly, we need to pass in a new reference to the useState function.
+To get it to work correctly, we must pass in a new reference to the useState function.
 And for doing that, we need to create a new object.
-And once we do that, Object.is() will return true because the references will not be the same and we will trigger a re-render.
+Once we do that, Object.is() will return true because the references will not be the same, and we will trigger a re-render.

 const updateName = () => {